 It will be a true home which will not only satisfy the demands of the performing arts, but will also demand the contribution of artistic excellence by the performer, the performance and the audience.

 Preliminary work began in 1976 and the Queensland Performing Arts Centre officially opened by His Royal Highness the Duke of Kent on 20 April 1985.
-Stage V of the Cultural Centre project was the addition of QPAC's state-of-the-art 850 seat Playhouse theatre at the southern end of the building which opened in September 1998 and completed Robin Gibson's original plan.
+Stage V of the Cultural Precinct project was the addition of QPAC's state-of-the-art 850 seat Playhouse at the southern end of the building which opened in September 1998 and completed Robin Gibson's original plan.

 Since opening, more than 14 million tickets have been sold to events at QPAC and hundreds of thousands of people have participated in free events, workshops and outdoor performances.

 More than 20,000 performances have taken place in the Centre's four venues, many featuring some of the world's most significant artists.
-Since opening, QPAC has hosted such diverse artists and companies as Lauren Bacall, Steven Berkoff, Peter Ustinov, Maggie Smith, Geoffrey Rush, Cyndi Lauper, Bille Brown, Diamanda Galas, The Israeli Philharmonic Orchestra, The Paris Opera Ballet, National Theatre of Great Britain, Shirley MacLaine, Dylan Moran, Bolshoi Ballet, Debbie Reynolds, Dame Edna Everage, Ute Lemper, Rudolph Nureyev, Elvis Costello, Batsheva Dance Company, Dame Kiri Te Kanawa, Brian Wilson, Bill Bailey, Whoopi Goldberg, Betty Buckley and Michael Feinstein.
+Since opening, QPAC has hosted such diverse artists and companies as Lauren Bacall, Steven Berkoff, Peter Ustinov, Maggie Smith, Geoffrey Rush, Cyndi Lauper, Bille Brown, The Israeli Philharmonic Orchestra, The Paris Opera Ballet, Bolshoi Ballet, National Theatre of Great Britain, Shirley MacLaine, Dylan Moran, Bolshoi Ballet, Debbie Reynolds, Dame Edna Everage, Ute Lemper, Rudolph Nureyev, Elvis Costello, Batsheva Dance Company, Dame Kiri Te Kanawa, Brian Wilson, Bill Bailey, Whoopi Goldberg, Betty Buckley and Michael Feinstein.

 Many of the world's major musicals have been staged at QPAC including Cats, A Chorus Line, The Phantom of the Opera, CHICAGO, Mamma Mia!, The Boy From Oz, Dirty Dancing, We Will Rock You and Les Miserables.

 QPAC regularly welcomes visiting performing arts companies from around the country including the Australian Ballet, Sydney Dance Company, Brandenburg Orchestra, Opera Australia, Bell Shakespeare, Bangarra Dance Theatre, Australian Chamber Orchestra and more.
-QPAC is also the performance home to four of Queensland's leading companies – Queensland Theatre Company, The Queensland Orchestra, Queensland Ballet and Opera Queensland.
+QPAC is also the performance home to four of Queensland's leading companies – Queensland Theatre Company, Queensland Symphony Orchestra, Queensland Ballet and Opera Queensland.